cloudblog004/fantasticfoodies/content/en/posts/3049-easiest-way-to-prepare-perfect-crockpot-chicken-stew.md

 - "1 box RiceaRoni Chicken  Broccoli Rice"
 - "1 shredded mozzerella cheese"
 recipeinstructions:
-- "Slice up the butter &amp; place in bottom of Crockpot"
+- "Slice up the butter & place in bottom of Crockpot"
 - "Place chicken on top of butter"
 - "Sprinkle onion flakes on top of chicken"
-- "Dump corn &amp; broccoli on top of chicken"
+- "Dump corn & broccoli on top of chicken"
-- "Spoon cheddar cheese soup on top of broccoli &amp; corn"
+- "Spoon cheddar cheese soup on top of broccoli & corn"
 - "Cook on low 6-8 hours"
 - "After about 4 hours give it a good stir so the chicken kind of shreds itself"
-- "About half an hour before serving cook rice then add to Crockpot &amp; stir until heated through"
+- "About half an hour before serving cook rice then add to Crockpot & stir until heated through"
 - "After serving sprinkle mozzarella on individual servings"
 - "Ready to serve and ENJOY!"
 categories: